About This Policy

 - Sick leave and income protection time cannot be used during layoffs unless the employee was otherwise off or scheduled to be off during this period due to a serious health condition (such as surgery) or FMLA.

-- Staff employees continue to accrue time off during a layoff of 30 days or less.
+- Staff employees continue to accrue time off during a layoff of less than 30 days.

-- Staff employees do not accrue time off during a layoff lasting more than 30 days.
+- Staff employees do not accrue time off during a layoff lasting 30 days or more.

 - A layoff is a curtailment of the workforce for no more than 90 days.
 During a layoff of less than 30 days, the employee remains on active status.
 A layoff of more than 30 days and no more than 90 is treated as a leave of absence.
 The employee accrues university service credit during this time.